 Since Martin Luther King Jr. Day was signed into law in 1983, the holiday has provided an opportunity for Americans to honor and learn from the iconic figure.
 Yet teaching about King’s cultural legacy shouldn’t be limited to January and February.
 That legacy should be celebrated and analyzed in classrooms throughout the year.
 And at this moment in American history, King’s philosophy of nonviolence can help bring balance to classroom discussions.

-The key, though, is ensuring that King’s ideas aren’t oversimplified, wrote Melinda D. Anderson in The Atlantic last year.
+The key, though, is ensuring that King’s ideas aren’t oversimplified, wrote Melinda D. Anderson in The Atlantic.
 Students should be encouraged to examine King through a broader lens, and to research his important ideas in areas like voting rights, housing and economic inequity, nonviolent activism, and social justice.
 The Dos and Don’ts of Celebrating MLK Day, from Teaching Tolerance, offers some wonderful ideas to start.

 To help educators inspire fruitful classroom discussions, we’ve compiled a list of lesson plans, curricula, and multimedia resources to discover King’s philosophy and teachings through new eyes.

 - Liberation Curriculum: Stanford University’s Martin Luther King, Jr. Research and Education Institute is a wonderful source of learning materials.
 This curriculum includes lessons geared toward middle and high school with some offerings for K–5, and provides a framework for unique investigations into King’s legacy.
 Plus, check out the classroom resources section for additional materials.